packbackbooks/engineering-docs/careers/technical-engineer.md

 **Exploration:**

 Our teams are already optimized to incrementally improve.
 The role of the staff engineer is to be *transformative*.

-We don’t care if you walk to the top of a small hill, we want you to jump to a new, bigger hill.

-Any ambiguous, important problem that the company's systems are ill-shaped to address.
-It might be reducing your infrastructure costs by an order of magnitude.
-It might be identifying a multi-region strategy that takes six months instead of three years.
-It might be addressing the sudden realization that your primary database only has three months of remaining disk space, and you can't upgrade to a larger size

-This is also related to breadth of what you impact...
-Should be more than just "I make my part of the codebase better".
+A staff engineer does more than improve their part of the codebase; they solve ambiguous, important problems that the company's current systems are ill-shaped to address.
+They tackle impossible technical problems (high ambiguity, no in-house expertise, poorly defined).
+They identify and reduce existential risks.
+They look beyond their team and project to address organization-level problems (2-3 year growth, org health).
+They set the technical direction for a department.

 Concrete examples could include:

-- Tackle impossible technical problems (high ambiguity, no in-house expertise, poorly defined problems)
-- Reduce existential risk
+- Reduce infrastructure costs by an order of magnitude
-- Consider org-level problems (2-3 year growth, org health), beyond just team/project problems
-- Set the technical direction for a department
+- Identify a multi-region strategy that takes six months instead of three years
+- Addressing the sudden realization that your primary database only has three months of remaining disk space, and you can't upgrade to a larger size
+- Altering our CI/CD strategy to improve DORA metrics by 50% across the board
+- Identifying a software vendor that reduces churn and increases revenue by 10%

 **Be Glue:**